j2objcgradle/j2objcgradle.github.io/index.md

-# Gradle for J2objc
+# J2objc Packager for Gradle

-This project contains both a gradle plugin to support building [J2objc](https://developers.google.com/j2objc/) and several core libraries that can be included as dependencies.
+This project contains both a gradle plugin to support translating Java to Objective-C with [J2objc](https://developers.google.com/j2objc/), with dependency and packaging support for Xcode using Cocoapods.

 ## Getting Started